MehmetGoekce/microservice-apis/README.md

 # microservice-apis
-## /basicap with Python, FastAPI
+## /basicap with Python, FastAPI and Pydantic
-## /web-service-gin with gin and swagger
+## /web-service-gin with Gin and Swagger